This feature is considered BETA quality.

 retrieves keys signatures and stores them inside an in-memory hash map.

 vault_url- the address of the server where Vault is running.
-It can be a named address – like in example or ip address.
-The important part is that it should start with
+It can be a named address, like one in the following example, or just an IP address.
+The important part is that it should begin with

 secret_mount_point- the name of the mount point where

-keyring_vaultis to used only for transparent data encryption and not for
+keyring_vaultis used only for transparent data encryption, and not for

-vault_ca [optional]- this variable needs to be specified only when Vault’s CA certificate is not trusted by the machine that is going to connect to the Vault server.
-In this case this variable should point to CA certificate that was used to signed Vault’s certificates.
+vault_ca [optional]- this variable needs to be specified only when the Vault’s CA certificate is not trusted by the machine that is going to connect to the Vault server.
+In this case this variable should point to CA certificate that was used to sign Vault’s certificates.